nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 **MSS**

 1. User requests to list patients.
-2. AddressBook shows a list of patients.
+2. DocTrack shows a list of patients.
 3. User requests to list appoinments for a specific patient in the list.
-4. AddressBook shows a list of appointments for that patient.
+4. DocTrack shows a list of appointments for that patient.

     Use case ends.